Shakargi/SacemLy/README.md

 2. **Preprocessing**: Text is cleaned, segmented, and normalized for analysis.
 3. **Style Learning**: The system identifies unique stylistic patterns from the user's existing content.
 4. **Importance Detection**: Using manually implemented NLP algorithms, the system scores and ranks textual segments.
-5. **Summary Generation**: A custom summary is generated, preserving both style and substance.
+5. **Summary Generation and Study Support**: A custom summary is generated alongside suggestions and tools to enhance self-study.

 ---